Estonia VAT Explained: Rates, Registration Thresholds, and Reporting Requirements

 Local Businesses

 Except for mandatory B2G e-invoicing rules, Estonia has no other e-invoicing requirements for local taxable persons, such as local businesses.
 Although not compulsory, companies can send and receive B2B e-invoices with one condition.
-The buyer must agree to receive an e-invoices.
+The buyer must agree to receive an e-invoice.

-However, Estonia did introduce an obligation for taxable persons to report VAT transactional data via the KMD INF form, submitted as the appendix to the standard VAT return.
+However, Estonia did introduce an obligation for taxable persons to report VAT transactional data via the KMD INF form, submitted as an appendix to the standard VAT return.
 The data provided in this form includes transactions subject to standard or reduced VAT rates when the total amount per transaction is at least EUR 1,000 without VAT.
+This form also contains data on B2B and B2G transactions, sales and purchases, and domestic transactions.

 Non-Resident Businesses